PritishC/Old-Github-Pages/source/_posts/2017-11-11-ebay-india-a-cautionary-tale-of-pain-and-frustration.markdown

 should be patient.
 In the meanwhile, they kept asking me to **upload higher quality images of the device on their claims portal**.
 I offered to give them videos that I'd recorded of the device failing to boot, but they did not acknowledge it. **There was no option to upload videos on their portal, almost as if it was designed to frustrate the customer**.
+The portal itself looked like something out of the early 2000s.
 I sent these videos in emails to their customer service, but they ignored them each time.

 {% video https://drive.google.com/uc?export=download&id=1DxuPCr_Ox1j28YfVP0CHgK3AIy0V_pwr3Q 700 400 %}